FelixStopa/onvis-switch-hs2-sys55-mod/README.md

 <h3>Notes</h3>
 <p>
   I printed all the parts with the Bambu Lab X1.
 I cannot guarantee that the parts will also be compatible with other 3D printers.<br>
-  All parts were printed with PETG.<br>
+  All parts were printed with PETG, 0.4 mm nozzle and 0,2mm layer height.<br>
   So far, I have only installed switches in the Gira Standard 55 frame and cannot guarantee that the switch is compatible with other design lines.<br>

 </p>